Business Administration Department

-Bruno earned his Ph.D. in Business from the University of Alberta in 1990 with a dissertation entitled "A multiple rationalities model of transformational change; Understanding the ubiquity of change" to add to his Bachelor of Commerce (Honours) degree from the University of Manitoba.
-He was a founding co-chair of the ASAC OMT interest group and a past Chair of its OT Division, and has helped guide the visioning process for various not-for-profit organizations.
+Dr. Dyck earned his Ph.D. in Business from the University of Alberta in 1990 with a dissertation entitled "A multiple rationalities model of transformational change; Understanding the ubiquity of change" to add to his Bachelor of Commerce (Honours) degree from the University of Manitoba.
+He was a founding co-chair of the ASAC OMT interest group and a past chair of its OT division, and has helped guide the visioning process for various not-for-profit organizations.

 He has won international awards for his research, teaching, and textbooks.
 For more information on his publications, and to download many of them, please feel free to visit https://brunodyck.weebly.com.

 Social and ecological thought, organizational learning, corporate social and environmental responsibility, sustainability, values, management education, religion, small-scale farms.